Worker seriously hurt in George St upgrade

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A worker has been taken to hospital in a serious condition after getting an electric shock while working on the upgrade of Dunedin's main shopping street.
+A 34-year-old woman has been taken to hospital in a serious condition after getting an electric shock while working on the upgrade of Dunedin's main shopping street.

 Emergency services were called to the scene outside Farmers department store about 9am today, where work on a $28 million revamp of George St by the Dunedin City Council started recently.